 A little background on my own culinary journey:

 When I got married and came to the US at age 26, I barely knew how to make rice.
-A strong addiction to my mom’s food, a pregnancy and associated cravings motivated me into learning how to cook.
-My cooking is inspired by my amma, grandmother, and friends who adopted our young family and fed us all the time when my babies were little.
-I also heavily depended on the 3 volumes of “Samaithu Paar” (“Cook and See”) by Meenakshi Ammal, who created her books for the young women in her family, decades ago.
+A strong addiction to my mom's food and pregnancy-induced cravings motivated me into learning how to cook.
+My cooking is inspired by my amma, grandmother, and friends who adopted our young family when my babies were little.
+I also heavily depended on the 3 volumes of "Samaithu Paar" ("Cook and See") by Meenakshi Ammal, who created her books for the young women in her family, decades ago.
 What a trailblazer she was!